 We believe that our balance sheet remains strong.
-Our cash and cash equivalents at March 31, 2014 were \$489.2 million (December 31, 2013 - \$544.3 million).
-Our non-IFRS free cash flow for the first quarter of 2014 was a negative \$16.2 million (first quarter of 2013 - positive \$13.5 million), primarily due to higher variable compensation payments made and lower than expected revenue in the first quarter of 2014.
-At March 31, 2014, there were no amounts outstanding (December 31, 2013 - no amounts outstanding) under our revolving credit facility and we had sold \$60.0 million of accounts receivable (A/R) under our A/R sales facility as of March 31, 2014 (December 31, 2013 - \$50.0 million of A/R sold).
+Our cash and cash equivalents at June 30, 2014 were \$519.1 million (December 31, 2013 - \$544.3 million).
+Our non-IFRS free cash flow for the second quarter of 2014 was \$40.9 million and decreased from \$50.5 million for the same period in 2013, primarily due to higher capital spending.
+At June 30, 2014, there were no amounts outstanding (December 31, 2013 - no amounts outstanding) under our revolving credit facility and we had sold \$60.0 million of accounts receivable (A/R) under our A/R sales facility as of June 30, 2014 (December 31, 2013 - sold \$50.0 million of A/R).

 On August 2, 2013, we received approval from the Toronto Stock Exchange (TSX) to launch a new NCIB (our prior NCIB expired on February 8, 2013).
 Under our current NCIB, we may repurchase in the open market or as otherwise permitted, at our discretion, until the earlier of August 6, 2014 or the completion of purchases under the current NCIB, up to approximately 9.8 million subordinate voting shares (representing approximately 5.3% of our total then-outstanding subordinate voting shares and multiple voting shares), subject to the normal terms and limitations of such bids.
-The maximum number of subordinate voting shares we are permitted to repurchase for cancellation under the current NCIB is reduced by the number of subordinate voting shares we purchase for equity-based compensation plans (since the commencement of the current NCIB, an aggregate of 0.3 million subordinate voting shares were purchased for this purpose as of March 31, 2014).
-In December 2013, we entered into an Automatic Share Purchase Plan (ASPP) with a broker that allowed the broker to purchase, on our behalf, up to approximately 1.3 million of our subordinate voting shares (for cancellation under the current NCIB) at any time through February 2, 2014, including during any applicable trading blackout periods.
-During the first quarter of 2014, prior to entering into the program share repurchase (PSR) described below, we paid \$12.1 million (including transaction fees) to repurchase for cancellation under the current NCIB 1.2 million subordinate voting shares at a weighted average price of \$10.11 per share, including 0.9 million subordinate voting shares repurchased under the December 2013 ASPP.
+The maximum number of subordinate voting shares we are permitted to repurchase for cancellation under the current NCIB is reduced by the number of subordinate voting shares we purchase to satisfy our obligations under stock-based compensation plans (since the commencement of the current NCIB, an aggregate of 0.3 million subordinate voting shares were purchased for this purpose as of June 30, 2014).
+During the first quarter of 2014, prior to entering into the program share repurchase (PSR) described below, we paid \$12.1 million (including transaction fees) to repurchase and cancel 1.2 million subordinate voting shares under the current NCIB at a weighted average price of \$10.11 per share, including 0.9 million subordinate voting shares repurchased under a prior Automatic Share Purchase Plan (ASPP) that expired in February 2014.